kodujmy/s02e03/README.md

 ```
 Once Java Programmer was expecting to have baby, actually 2 babies.
 He wrote a program to choose names for his newborns.
-Unexpectedly triplets were born and the got the names:
+Unexpectedly triplets were born and they got the names:
 Adam, Frank and...
 ArrayIndexOutOfBoundsException
 ```